Akshita0508/Mini-Project-1/README.md

 # Start timer
 start_time = time.time()

-# --- Your actual program code here ---
 # Example: Summing all prime numbers between 1 and 10000
 def is_prime(n):
     if n < 2: